Indiana Chapter of Palatines to America German Genealogy Society

 Where can I learn more?

-All presentations will be given by Kent Robinson, former Indiana Chapter President and former National President, except the History and Geography presentation which will be given by Bob Suhr, current Indiana Chapter President.
+All presentations will be given by Kent Robinson, former Indiana Chapter President and former National President.

 The Indiana Chapter was the second state chapter of Palatines to America to be formed.
 The first organizational meeting was held at a private home in 1976.
 The first formal meeting of the chapter was held April 16, 1977.
 The chapter holds a spring meeting and a fall workshop, with a wide variety of speakers and topics.
 A quarterly chapter newsletter is an additional benefit of membership.
 Robert A. McDougal, M.D., chapter member and past-president, has compiled indexes of three German groups, the "Athenaeum Turners", the "Indianapolis Gardeners", and the "Pioneers of the North American Turners".
 These indexes relate to periods dating from 1862 to 1918.
 For access, please see the Special Features box on the National home page.